MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ![Screenshot of the Managed apps page](media/manage-apps.png).

 - **Name**: The app name.
 Click the app name to see more information about the app.
 - **Certification**: If the app has gone through certification, you'll see either **Microsoft 365 certified** or **Publisher attestation**.
 Click the link to view certification details for the app.
 If you see "**--**", we don't have certification information for the app.
-To learn more about certified apps in Teams, read [Microsoft Teams App Security and Compliance](https://docs.microsoft.com/teams-app-certification/all-apps).
+To learn more about certified apps in Teams, read [Microsoft 365 App Certification program](https://docs.microsoft.com/teams-app-certification/all-apps).
 - **Categories**: Categories that apply to the app.
 - **App status**: Status of the app at the org level, which can be one of the following:
     - **Allowed**: The app is available for users in your organization.